inkytonik/atom-sbt/README.md

 The "Command List" package setting is a comma-separated list of sbt commands that you want to have quick access to.
 The default setting is "clean, compile, exit, run, test".

-When it is first loaded, the sbt package will create one Atom command for each sbt command in the "Command List" setting.
+When first loaded, the sbt package will create one Atom command for each sbt command in the "Command List" setting.
-The Atom command will be given a name based on the sbt command.
+The Atom command has a name based on the sbt command.
 For example, if the sbt command is "test" then the Atom command will be  `sbt:test` and it will appear in the command palette as "Sbt: Test".
 Thus, you can invoke the command via the palette, or more usefully, map a key to it.

-Some name mangling is performed when the Atom command is created for the history commands or for new user commands.
+Sbt commands have their names mangled when creating the Atom commands.
-Specifically, colons are replaced with hyphens in Atom command names since colon has a special meaning to Atom.
+Specifically, hyphens replace colons in Atom command names since colon has a special meaning to Atom.
-Colons will be replaced by spaces in the palette string for the command.
+Spaces replace colons in the palette string for the command.
 E.g., if the sbt command is "test:compile" then the corresponding Atom command name will be `sbt:test-compile` and it will appear in the palette as "Sbt: Test Compile".

 See the Key Bindings section of the package settings for the bindings that invoke the default sbt command list.